A community of Christian leaders who advocate for pluralism in

 Abraham's Missing Child Initiative

-We launched the Abraham’s Missing Child Initiative in Washington D.C. in July, and in September, we held our first summit with Near Eastern Christian representatives in Athens, Greece.
+In July 2022, we launched the Abraham’s Missing Child Initiative in Washington D.C, and held our first summit with Near Eastern Christian representatives in Athens, Greece the following month.

 We traveled to Israel & the United Arab Emirates with two Philos Leadership Institute cohorts in 2022, studying Islam’s impact in the Near East and the region’s choice between religious homogeneity and pluralism.